fit-r2lab/rhubarbe/README.md

 * *not even sure* refactor how mains are done; some have a monitor and some others not

-* *not even sure* should iwait have a telnet mode (-n/--telnet) as well ?
+* *not even sure* should wait have a telnet mode (-n/--telnet) as well ?

 ## cosmetic - known bugs (P4)

-* save: might make sense to clean up saved image in case of keyboard interrupt or timeout
+* save: might make sense to clean up saved image in case of keyboard interrupt or timeout - like, renaming the image as <>-broken
 * wait: really is not talkative; add -v ? ; more logs ? ; a curses mode ?
 * implement some way to store the logs from frisbee and imagezip somewhere
-* is there a way to remove incomplete images under -save (both keybord interrupt and timeout..)
-* should we not log all the messages on the feedback/bus onto logger as well ? job but somehow something later does it again...
+* should we not log all the messages on the feedback/bus onto logger as well ?
-* curses react to window resize
+* *not quite useful* curses react to window resize
   * getch() to return curses.KEY_RESIZE in such a case
   * window.nodelay(1) allows to make getch() non-blocking
-* Istatus -1/--on : list nodes that are on - same for -0/--off
+* status -1/--on : list nodes that are on - same for -0/--off; could apply to wait; with these options then the stdout could only contain the node names without any other sugar then
+* list config -> add an option to select a section
+* monitor logs & one-liners as they were with earlier version

 * *not even sure* do we need to tweak Node so that a control_hostname could be used as an argument to create a Node ?

-* list config -> add an option to select a section
+* test d3 plugin - message appears in the Console: it's odd because I cannot link this problem to this line number...

+#
+    TypeError: Cannot read property 'update_from_news' of undefined livetable.js:261